 Zen is a way of vigilance and self-knowledge that is practiced in the sitting posture of Zazen, the posture of the awakening of the Shakyamuni Buddha and in all the actions of everyday life.
 Its origin dates back to the spiritual quest of Buddha, who lived in India 2.500 years ago.

 He had well understood that even by possessing everything, Man is never satisfied because his true happiness does not depend on what one has but what one is.
 By searching and seeing the true causes of human suffering in himself, he realized the Perfect Awakening sitting in Zazen.
-This Awakening was transmitted from India to China and Japan; in the U.S.A by Master Shunryu Suzuki Roshi (1955) and in Europe with the arrival of Master Taisen Deshimaru in 1967.
+Subsequently this Awakening was transmitted from India to China and Japan; in the U.S.A by Master Shunryu Suzuki Roshi (1955) and in Europe with the arrival of Master Taisen Deshimaru in 1967.

 This experience that we can directly make ourselves is at the origin of the major spiritual currents of humanity’s peace: Buddhism.